Ad-h0c/Hardhat-template/README.md

 #### Alternative method

-Click on use template to create new template to your github accoubt.
+Click on use this template to create a new template to your github accoubt.

 <hr>